Who is a Lab Technologist?

 - Knowledge of laboratory procedures and equipment.

-- Understanding of safety protocols and regulations.
+- Understanding of safety regulations and protocols.

 What Does a Lab Technologist Do?